 Merle "Mudhole" Smith was the patriarch of the family and former president of Cordova Air Service, what we now know as Alaska Airlines.
 From barnstorming in the midwest to flying mail and cargo around Alaska, Merle became one of the pioneers of bush flying in Alaska.
 His impressive and inspiring aviation career spanned over 43 years and rightfully gained him legendary status.

 photos belong to smith family archive

-Just as the Smith family has deep roots in aviation, so does the does the Claus family who have been preserving the vanishing skill set of Alaskan bush flying for over three generations.
+Just as the Smith family has deep roots in aviation, the Claus family has been preserving the vanishing skill sets of Alaskan bush flying for over three generations.
 The Claus family legacy stems from John Claus, who's pioneer spirit brought him from the Cascade Mountains of Washington to the last frontier of Alaska.
-Excited to start a life and family in the then Alaska Territory, John and his wife Eleanor made the journey from Bellingham, WA in the mid 1950s.
+Excited to start a life and family in the then Alaska Territory, John and his wife Eleanor made the journey up from Bellingham, WA in the mid 1950s.
 A chemistry teacher by trade, John continued his teaching career and soon after added pilot, registered hunting guide and commercial fisherman to his resume.
 John passed his knowledge of the mountains and the air to his son Paul, who has perfected these skills to a near mastery.
 And learning from his father Paul, Jay is continuing to further these trades.

 We are proud to honor the legacy and deep love of Tebay originally cultivated by the Smith family.
 The core values we strive for are respect and a stewardship for this truly unique place!